isgo-golgo13/k8s-vpa-goldilocks/README.md

 **NOT** configuring the `resources.requests.cpu/memory` and **NOT** configuring `resources.limits.cpu/memory` This configuration is a third-class QoS configuration.
 This configuration reduces the scheduling chances for the Pod as the K8s Kubelet on the worker Node relays resource availability status to the K8s Scheduler and gives a low-probability chance (best effort) in deploying Pod without declaring a low-cap or a high-cap for its required cpu and memory resources.

-### VPA and HPA (Horizontal Pod Autoscaler)

-The VPA DaemonSet profiles targeted K8s Deployments and vertically scales (cpu, memory, user-defined metrics) on predicated conditions (percentage threshold for cpu, memory or user-defined metrics) defined in the VPA for the Deployment (Pods).
-The VPA appropriates the correct resource configurations for the container spec in Pods.
-If the VPA UpdatePolicy is configured as Off, the VPA profiles the targeted Deployments and auto-calculates  the correct resource values (cpu,  memory) and K8s administrators can correctly configure or re-configure these resources in the container spec of the Pod to avoid future Pod eviction conditions during deployments.
-The VPA with the UpdatePolicy configuration as Off does NOT update and rollout new Pods if the VPA calculates the Pods existing configs are not sufficient.
-To configure the VPA to auto-configure and re-rollout the Deployments (deploy new Pods and drop the old Pods), the UpdatePolicy is configured as Auto.
-The auto-scaling for VPA saves costs as the receding of the vertically scaled-up Pod resources ensures the Pods are not over-provisioned.

 ## CNCF Goldilocks Overview
 Goldilocks automates the provisoning of the VPA into a K8s Cluster and provides a VPA Analytics Dashscreen to allow K8s SREs to configure or reconfigure the correct Pod spec resources for cpu/memory requests and cpu/memory limits.
 Goldilocks VPA is a K8s Controller that layers over K8s core VPA controllers.